 The best approach is to buy from local coffee roasters.
 Most work directly with farms or reputable brokers, so they will be able to tell you exactly where their beans are sourced from, how they were produced, and whether they are organic.

 If that’s not practical, purchase from trustworthy stores or websites that focus on organic, sustainable products.
-Whole Foods, for example, may be a better option than Sam’s Discount Grocery.
+Whole Foods, for example, may be a better option than Mark’s Discount Grocery.